Academic AdvisingBack To Top

 6. A minimum of 15 Marquette credits in the major are required to earn a Marquette undergraduate degree.

-7. The student must attend any course of lectures, or any other exercises which have been or may be required, even though such courses receive no recognition in terms of credit hours.
+7. The student must attend any course, lectures, or any other exercises which may be required, even though such activities receive no recognition in terms of credit hours.

-8. The student must file a formal application for a degree via the online graduation application in CheckMarq.
+8. The student must file a formal application for a degree via the online graduation application in CheckMarq; however, the University reserves the right to graduate a student without an application, if all requirements are complete and the student has not applied to graduate.

 9. May graduates must attend Commencement exercises.
-Permission to be absent may be requested only for serious reasons by writing to the dean of the student’s college by May 1.
+Permission to be absent may be requested only for serious reasons by writing to the dean of the student’s college by May 1; however, the Provost has the final decision on this request.

 10. All exceptions to this Graduation Requirements policy must be approved by the Office of the Provost, except:

-a) the course and bulletin year exceptions listed in paragraph 1;
+- the course and bulletin year exceptions listed in paragraph 1.

 The grade point system is used to compute graduation honors.
 The computation is made by dividing the total number of grade points earned at Marquette University by the total number of grade point hours earned.
 To graduate with honors, a candidate must be pursuing his/her first bachelor's degree, have earned at least 60 grade point hours and 60 degree hours at Marquette University, normally as a junior and senior.

-A candidate whose average is 3.500 graduates cum laude; one whose average is 3.700 magna cum laude; and one whose average is 3.900 summa cum laude.
+A graduate whose average is 3.500 graduates cum laude (Latin for 'with honor'); one whose average is 3.700 magna cum laude (Latin for 'with great honor'); and one whose average is 3.900 summa cum laude (Latin for 'with highest honor').
 Graduation honors are recorded on diplomas, noted in the published lists of graduates at Commencement and recorded on the student’s transcript.Back To Top

 Students officially declare a major by means of the application for admission when they matriculate to the university in the Colleges of Communication, Education, Health Sciences, Nursing and Professional Studies.
 Students in the colleges of Arts and Sciences, Business Administration and Engineering must officially declare a major before their junior year in the college and/or academic department that offers the desired major.
 All students who enter the university as an undeclared major, must officially declare a major within their college and/or academic department before their junior year.
 All students who wish to change a major, must do so by following the procedures in place in the college they currently reside and in the college and/or academic department that offers the desired major.
 No major may be declared that is not in active status at the time of the declaration and upon declaration of the major, the student normally would be required to follow the current curriculum requirements in place at the time of the declaration, rather than those in effect at the time of admission.Back To Top